 National strategy and government contacts

-- Find the list of state vets on www.sapoultry.co.za (take the “Downloads” option) or refer to the “Animal health” chapter in this book.
+- Find the list of state vets on www.sapoultry.co.za (take the “Downloads” option) or refer to the “Animal health” page on Agribook.Digital.

 - Find notes on the various laws affecting poultry production at www.poultrydiseases.co.za/downloads

-In the Industrial Policy Action Plan (IPAP) 2018/19 – 2020/21, poultry features in the Key Action Programmes.
-The intention is “to work with stakeholders and investors to unlock constraints in the poultry value chain that currently inhibit new investments, deeper localisation and inclusive growth”.
+In the Industrial Policy Action Plan (IPAP) 2018/19 – 2020/21, poultry featured in the Key Action Programmes.
+The intention was “to work with stakeholders and investors to unlock constraints in the poultry value chain that currently inhibit new investments, deeper localisation and inclusive growth”.
 Find the document at www.thedti.gov.za.

-The “Poultry/Soybeans/Maize Integrated Value Chain” is the first of the ten interventions set out in the Agricultural Policy Action Plan (APAP).
-Poultry production is the largest agricultural sector.
-The sector is identified as one having import substitution value.
+The “Poultry/Soybeans/Maize Integrated Value Chain” was the first of the ten interventions set out in the Agricultural Policy Action Plan (APAP).
+The poultry sector was identified as one having import substitution value.

-- The price of animal feeds and energy are identified as challenges, dumping and/or oversupply of imports is another.
-Problems around smallholder participation are identified, such as abattoirs and hatcheries not being well located for these farmers.
+- The price of animal feeds and energy were identified as challenges, dumping and/or oversupply of imports was another.
+Problems around smallholder participation were identified, such as abattoirs and hatcheries not being well located for these farmers.

-- The “most important intervention” is to support the domestic soybean and yellow maize industries with the aim of lowering animal feed costs.
-Suggestions include poultry producers receiving discounts on electricity usage, and that start-up capital incentives for solar energy be prioritised for smallholder producers.
+- The “most important intervention” was to support the domestic soybean and yellow maize industries with the aim of lowering animal feed costs.
+Suggestions included poultry producers receiving discounts on electricity usage, and that start-up capital incentives for solar energy be prioritised for smallholder producers.